-Despite its name, De Universiteit van Nederland3 is not an institute of higher education but a non-profit that invites lecturers from Dutch universities to give a set of five short public lectures.
-These 15 min lectures are recorded for live audience in a nightclub in Amsterdam, the Netherlands, professionally edited and posted on YouTube (Universiteit van Nederland, 2014).
-Hut was asked to record a series of lectures, one of which was called 'Waarom hoeft wetenschappelijk onderzoek helemaal niet duur te zijn'4.
+- 130 Despite its name, De Universiteit van Nederland3 is not an institute of higher education but a nonprofit that invites lecturers from Dutch universities to give a set of five short public lectures.
+These 15-min lectures are recorded for live audience in a nightclub in Amsterdam, The Netherlands, professionally edited and posted on YouTube (Universiteit van Nederland, 2014b).
+Hut was asked to record a series of lectures, one of which was called 'Waarom hoeft wetenschappelijk onderzoek helemaal - 135 niet duur te zijn'4.
 Since Hut would receive no financial compensation for his considerable time investment required, his employer only agreed to Hut's participation when the public lectures would also be useful in Hut's academic teaching.
-Hut's solution was to use the public lectures in his classes in which he "flipped" the classroom, by assigning the videos as homework and using class time for discussion and problem sets to stimulate higher order thinking skills.
-This solution created two contrasting target audiences: the general public and Hut's third-year civil engineering students.
-During rehearsal it became clear that catering to both target audiences at the same time would be impossible: the mathematics Hut included for his students were not suited for the general public.
-Likely because of that, almost all mathematics was cut from the final online video by UvNL editors, which is visible in sudden changes on the blackboard (Universiteit van Nederland (2014) at 13:50 min).
+Hut's solution was to use the public lectures in his classes in which he 'flipped' the classroom, by assigning the videos as homework and using class time for discussion and problem sets to stimulate higher order thinking skills.
+This solution created two con- - 140 trasting target audiences: the general television audience with no relevant scientific background and Hut's third-year civil engineering students.
+During rehearsal it became clear that catering to both target audiences at the same time would be impossible: the mathematics Hut included for his students were not suited for the general television audience.
+Likely because of that, almost all mathematics was cut from the final online video by UvNL editors, which is visible in sudden changes on the - 145 blackboard (Universiteit van Nederland (2014b) at 13:50 min).
 To still be able to use the videos in his classes, Hut ended up editing the raw camera feeds to create teaching-appropriate versions of the lectures that he uploaded on his own YouTube channel.
 This is a clear example that one is unlikely to reach multiple distinct audiences with a single lecture.